NaimShaqqou/cop4520-Assignment-1/README.md

 ## Approach

 The program spawns 8 threads, as per assignment requirements.
 Each thread processes a disjoint set of integers between `2` and `10^8`.
+This ensures that no two threads are processing the same number, and it allows us to take full advantage of the multiple threads we have access to.

-The approach uses an `O(sqrt(n))` primality check.
+The approach uses an `O(sqrt(n))` primality check to process each integer.
 The algorithm demonstrates the power of multithreading through the efficiency we were able to achieve by using multiple threads.

 The runtime for this program is around `3 seconds` using the approach outlined above.